apleshkov/viewmill/README.md

 ): Insertable {
     if (items instanceof Live) {
         return new Insertion((target, anchor) => {
-            // Let's use a container for the sake of demonstration const container = document.createElement("div");
+            // Let's use a container here to show how to unmount
+            // its children
+            const container = document.createElement("div");
             let unmounters: (Unmounter | null)[] = [];
             const unmount = (removing: boolean) => {